 - For more tips on preparing a healthy roast see tips from British Heart Foundation.

 My favourite herb thyme

 My favourite ingredient in this recipe chambord & port (shhhh !)

 Favourite oil for roasting olive oil

 Potato King Edward

 Delicious rating incredible

 Have a fantastic Sunday.
-If you enjoyed this post don’t miss out on future posts by subscribing to my monthly newsletter here.
+If you enjoyed this post don’t miss out on future posts by subscribing to my monthly blog and podcast here.